-Although sunny days are great for getting out of the house and enjoying the outdoors, they’re not always the best days for shooting as the high contrast can ruin some potentially good shots.
+Although sunny days are great for getting out of the house and enjoying the outdoors, they’re not always the best days for shooting.
+The high contrast can ruin potentially good shots.
 However, shooting in the sun can get you some great images if you know how to deal with it.
 In this video, photographer Joe McNally shows how he shoots portraits on a sunny day with the help of some light shaping tools:

-- Large Object to Create Shade – In the video, McNally uses an Elinchrom 74-inch Octa Light to create a shady spot for his subjects to stand in.
+- Large Object to Create Shade.
+In the video, McNally uses an Elinchrom 74-inch Octa Light to create a shady spot for his subjects to stand.
 You don’t need something quite as fancy or expensive.
 This is just what McNally had on hand.
 You can use many other things to block out the sun.
 Just be careful that it’s not too heavy or in a position to be blown over by the wind causing potential dangers to the crew, models, and equipment.

-- Slightly Telephoto Lens – McNally uses a Nikon 85mm f/1.4 lens.
-This is personal preference, and is not an advantage to shooting on a sunny day.
+- Slightly Telephoto Lens.
+McNally uses a Nikon 85mm f/1.4 lens.
+This is a personal preference and is not an advantage to shooting on a sunny day.
 However, it is a very nice lens for portraits.

 Remember, shooting in open shade is often your best bet as you don’t have to fight the sun.
 You have even lighting on your subjects to manipulate as you wish with strobes, and your subjects don’t have to squint from looking into the sun.